elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 ### Using property-based testing in stream_data

-As you saw in the previous section, the core of property-based testing in `StreamData` is the `check all` macro.
+The core of property-based testing in stream_data is the `check all` macro.
 In this macro, you list a bunch of generators and filters (very similarly to how you would in `for` comprehensions) and then pass a body where you can verify that a property holds for the generated data.

 To make the `check all` macro available in your test, alongside importing all functions from `StreamData`, you can `use ExUnitProperties`: